yorktips/ScheduleEmailSending/README.md

 -- 2.3.
 Birthday Check
-select CONVERT(id, CHAR) as id, title, firstName, LastName, CONVERT(dateOfBirth, char) as dateOfBirth , email, CONVERT(VisaExpire, char) as VisaExpire , TIMESTAMPDIFF(DAY,  sysdate(),VisaExpire) as VisaExpire
+select CONVERT(id, CHAR) as id, title, firstName, lastName, CONVERT(dateOfBirth, char) as dateOfBirth , email, CONVERT(VisaExpire, char) as VisaExpire , TIMESTAMPDIFF(DAY,  sysdate(),VisaExpire) as VisaExpire
 	from tblstudent
 	  where dateOfBirth is not null
 		and dateOfBirth >'0000-00-00'